secretstartups/handbook/internships/index.html.md

 ### How to apply for an internship

-We are currently recruiting for multiple engineering teams.
+We are currently accepting expressions of interest for future internships.
 See the [job post](https://grnh.se/b2f2be562us) for more details.

 # <i class="fas fa-users" id="biz-tech-icons"></i> Get involved